What Is Onboarding?

 Onboarding, in essence, from our own research, is about instilling new employees with confidence, the motivation to fit in and succeed, and a clear path to understanding their own role within the company.

 It is about setting the tone for new employees and helping them to become effective members of the company!

-Our own findings are also supported by another management study, a study that found that to help the employee socialize and to really fit into the company is key to retaining this employee beyond the 90 days.
+Our own findings are also supported by another management study, a study that found that helping the employee socialize and really fit into the company is key to retaining this employee beyond 90 days.

 Indeed, the first 90 days of new employees’ time in your company is a crucial time.

 Whilst onboarding can increase the cost of the initial training you provide new employees, there are clear benefits in providing onboarding.
 These benefits tend to include:

 - New staff who merge into their team and workforce much more easily